-The main goal for ALYA is to bring the code to Exascale to tackle the simulation of full wind farm over complex terrain with up to 100 wind turbines.
-Within WP2, ALYA 's developers with HPC experts are refactoring and optimizing the code to be able to address heterogeneous computing nodes with maximal efficiency.
+The main goal for Alya is to bring the code to Exascale to tackle the simulation of full wind farm over complex terrain with up to 100 wind turbines.
+Within WP2, Alya 's developers with HPC experts are refactoring and optimizing the code to be able to address heterogeneous computing nodes with maximal efficiency.
 They will implement a full rotor model where the actual geometry of the wind turbine is modelled.

-Table 9 shows the team members of ALYA involved in EoCoE.
+Table 9 shows the team members of Alya involved in EoCoE.
 Herbert Owen is a senior researcher at BSC.
-He has been leading the Wind Scientific Challenge since EoCoE-I. He coordinates wind energy developments of ALYA and represents this code in EoCoE.
-Guillaume Houzeaux is the manager of the Physical and Numerical Modelling group at BSC and one of the main developers of ALYA.
+He has been leading the Wind Scientific Challenge since EoCoE-I. He coordinates wind energy developments of Alya and represents this code in EoCoE.
+Guillaume Houzeaux is the manager of the Physical and Numerical Modelling group at BSC and one of the main developers of Alya.

 People Position Role Period

 Herbert Owen, PhD Senior researcher at Responsible for the ALYA team within M1-M36

-830
+nerbert Owen, Filb BSC EoCoE and developer of the code IVI I -IVISO

 Guillaume Physical and

 numerical group Main Code developer M1-M36

-HOUZEAUX, FIID manager at BSC
+Houzeaux, PhD manager at BSC